hackforla/expunge-assist/CONTRIBUTING.md

 ### Finding an Issue

 The filtered Dev issues are located [here](https://github.com/hackforla/expunge-assist/projects/1?card_filter_query=label%3A%22role%3A+development%22).

+See the entire project board [here](https://github.com/hackforla/expunge-assist/projects/1).
 Issues are organized by role, size, priority, and feature.
 Please choose from the top couple tasks in the `Prioritized Backlog` column.
 Look for `good first issue`, `size: 1pt` or `size: small` labels which are simpler tasks.

-Once you find an issue you're interested in, please assign yourself and move it `In Progress (active)`.
+Once you find an issue you're interested in, please assign yourself and move it to `In Progress (active)`.

 ## Development